 The Standards Council is responsible for approval of training courses across the CLD field, for registration of practitioners and for creating a framework that enables practitioners to take charge of their own continuing professional development.
 All these specific responsibilities contribute to the shaping of an inclusive and empowering profession.

-The Standards Council offers a regular Policy Commentary, sent direct to members, as one way of strengthening the voice of CLD.
+The Standards Council offers Policy Commentary as one way of strengthening the voice of CLD.
 Its standpoint reflects our core concern with high standards in CLD practice.
 It promotes fresh thinking about how policy impacts on practice, and how policy can be shaped by the experience of practice.
 You can find the archive below.

 The Standards Council also submits responses to policy consultations.
 These responses are informed by committee members and registered members.
 These are also archived below.